How to find a handyman: Expert tips to remember

 First things first, you need to get a grip on exactly how handymen charge out their services.

 The end price is usually a combination of labour, equipment, and a call-out fee.
 We’ll cover the last two a little later.

 Handyman labour is typically charged by the hour, and the rate is often determined by the skill level of the handyman.
 There’s no science to this; each handyman determines their own rate.
-The average hourly rate of a handyman is in the $40 to $50 price range.
-However, some professional handyman services may charge up to $90 an hour if the job is complex.
+The average hourly rate of a handyman is around £50.
+However, some professional handyman services may charge up to £150 an hour for more complicated tasks.